jiayuehua/blog/_posts/2018-11-19-veil-of-ignorance.md

 The article starts, and ends, with the sort of self-proclaimed "rationalist" silliness associated with unironic use of terms such as "basilisk" and "superintelligence"; but in the middle, I quite liked this part.

-> *Counterfactual mugging* is a decision theory problem that goes like this: God comes to you and says,
+> <b>Counterfactual mugging</b> is a decision theory problem that goes like this: God comes to you and says,
 > "Yesterday I decided that I would flip a coin today.
 I decided that if it came up heads, I would ask
 > you for $5.
-And I decided that if it came up tails, then I would give you $1,000,000 *if and only if*
+And I decided that if it came up tails, then I would give you $1,000,000 <b>if and only if</b>
 > I predict that you would say yes and give Me $5 in the world where it came up heads.
 (My predictions
 > are always right.)
 Well, turns out, it came up heads.
 Would you like to give Me $5?"
 >